-To install the Publish Services plugin for Lightroom CC Classic, we first have to download it.
+To install the Publish Services plugin for Lightroom Classic, we first have to download it.
 In Backlight's admin menu, go to Admin ⇒ Backlight Modules.
 At the top of the page, click the link “Download Lightroom Publisher Plugin”.

 From this point, you should be in Lightroom's Library module.
 In the lefthand panel, location the Publish Services section.
 If absent, right-click the lefthand panel and ensure that “Publish Services” is checked.

 Within the Publish Services panel, you should see an entry for TTG Publisher.
 Double-click the entry, or right-click and select “Edit Settings…”